peytoncordero/DRI25/pandas.md

-We can tell it's a random sample since the index numbers are completly disorganized.
+We can tell it's a random sample since the index numbers are completely disorganized.

 <Keywords>
 - .sample()